ChathurangaKCD/platform/renderer2/docs/json-patch-adapter.md

 - For each pointer returned by the resolver:
   - Inspect all but the last segment; create intermediate maps in the resource if missing.
   - For array parents:
-    - If the array is missing and the final op is an append (`/-`), create an empty slice first.
+    - If the array is missing and the final op is an append (`/-`), create an empty slice.
-    - For numeric indices, expand the slice to the required length (fill with `nil`) so JSON patch can slot the element.
+    - **No implicit extension for numeric indices.** If a pointer uses an explicit index (`/containers/2/...`) and that index does not exist, let the RFC 6902 engine return an error.
+Authors should add the entire array element explicitly in that case.

 This logic can reuse portions of the current `setValue` helper; the key difference is that we prepare the structure *before* invoking jsonpatch.